yagoferrer/map-tools/README.md

 - More Fun: Add [Marker animations](#animate-markers), use [handlebars style](#info-bubble) variables.
 - Easy To Use: Intuitive APIs, easy to understand.
 - Non Intrusive: it extends the API, you can use any other native methods, properties and events anywhere.
-- [Crossfilter Support for Markers](#crossfilter-support-for-markers): Query Markers and change any options using the power of Crossfilter.
+- Easier to query Markers and Features.
+Query elements on the Map and update options using [Crossfilter](#crossfilter-support-for-markers):
 - [TopoJSON Support](#topojson-support): Add Topo/GeoJSON files, set styles and find references easier.
 - 100% tested.
 GPA 4.0
 - Framework agnostic